pulp-platform/fann-on-mcu/README.md

 You should end up with two files, a `.data` file and a `.net` file.
 An example can be found in the `sample-data` folder.

+In order to have optimized access to memory, the code generation script takes into account the available RAM and Flash memory in the selected microcontroller to store the parameters of the trained model in the level of memory closest to the processor which is still large enough to contain the model.
+Therefore you can give the memory configuration of your microcontroller as in `mem_config.json` and give it as input to the code generation script.

-Then, you can use the `generate.py` script to generate the files to run on the microcontroller, for example on pulp using fixed point (currently only fixed point is supported on pulp):
+Finally, you can use the `generate.py` script to generate the files to run on the microcontroller, for example on pulp using fixed point (currently only fixed point is supported on pulp):
 > python generate.py -i sample-data/myNetwork -m fixed -p pulp